Azure/azure-sdk-for-net/sdk/tables/Azure.Data.Tables/README.md

 ## Troubleshooting

-When you interact with the Azure table library using the .NET SDK, errors returned by the service correspond to the same HTTP status codes returned for [REST API][tables_rest] requests.
+When using the Azure tables library, errors returned by the service are reported using the same HTTP status codes returned for [REST API][tables_rest] requests.

 For example, if you try to create a table that already exists, a `409` error is returned, indicating "Conflict".